Indrajit Nattoji: Career

 He made his first Hindi feature film as a director with Aagey se right (2009), which was produced by Ronnie Screwvala, under the banner of UTV Motion Pictures, starring Shreyas Talpade, Mahie Gill, Kay Kay Menon, Shenaz Treasurywala.

 In 2014 he briefly shifted base to Malaysia on a short-term contract, where he was consulting for International Feature film projects with Double Vision Sdn Bhd, a reputed Malaysia-based film and television production company, as Executive Creative Director.
 In 2015 Nattoji conceived and created a visually striking animated graphic end title sequence as Creative Director (Title Design) for Dibakar Banerjee's film Detective Byomkesh Bakshy.
 The Title Design was based on the idea of an illustrated epilogue for the protagonist Byomkesh Bakshy.

-In May 2020, Indrajit created a visually stunning hand-painted animated music video for the track, RANGI SAARI, by Kavita Seth and Kanishk Seth, which has received a great response on social media.
+In May 2020, Indrajit created a visually stunning hand-painted animated music video for the track, Rangi Saari, by Kavita Seth and Kanishk Seth, which has received a great response on social media.
 In April 2022 Rangi Saari clocked more than 10 million organic YouTube views.
 A fantastic feat for an independent music video release.

-He continues to run Blink Pictures and has conceived, directed, and produced two large-format film installations for the Indian Music Experience (IME), India's first experiential museum on Indian music in Bangalore.
+He continues to run Blink Pictures and has conceived, directed, and produced two large-format film installations for the Indian Music Experience (IME), India's first experiential museum on Indian music in Bengaluru.